IRMaGe-3T/resstore-mri-dwi/README.md

 * The processed output will be stored in the `derivatives` directory.
 * **Respect the BIDS format**: Ensure that your input files are in the correct BIDS format, as incorrect formatting may cause errors or incorrect results.
+* Don't try to run the program on a subject that do not have any diffusion images, this could create derivatives wich are ompletely false.
+* The program runs with only diffusion acquired in one direction.
+If you have both you need to delete one of the direction from the subject file.
+Make sure that you have the pepolar fmap for the remaining acquisition.
+* Global correction using both AP and PA is possible but must be done manually.